vmware-archive/gp-r/HomePage.md

       LANGUAGE plpgsql;
 ```

 The function accepts a single argument, which specifies the number of iterations.
-For this example we set that value to 64 and expect that the running time will be roughly the length of time it took to build a single model multipled by the number of iterations: 47 * 64 = 3008 ms.
+For this example we set that value to 64 and expect that the running time will be roughly the length of time it took to build a single model multiplied by the number of iterations: 47 * 64 = 3008 ms.

 ```SQL
     SELECT IterativePLRModels( 64 );